stap(1) — Linux manual page

 --prologue-searching[=WHEN]

 Prologue-searching mode.
-Activate heuristics to work
+Activate heuristics to work around

-around incorrect debugging information for function pa‐
+incorrect debugging information for function parameter

-"always", or "auto" (i.e. enabled by heuristic).
-If WHEN
+or "auto" (i.e. enabled by heuristic).
+If WHEN is missing,

-missing, then "auto" is assumed.
+"auto" is assumed.

 --suppress-handler-errors